Posted and up-to-date on 11/30/2022

 Do I have to pay my student loans?

-The new law suspends payments on certain types of federal loans until some time in 2023, depending on if debt cancellation is implemented.
-The latest the pause could be extended to is August 29, 2023.
+The new law suspends payments on certain types of federal loans until September, 2023.

-Can my wages, Social Security or tax refund still be garnished?
+What if my wages, Social Security or tax refund was garnished during the payment pause?

 The Department also stated that they will rely on employers to make changes to employee’s paychecks and suggests that borrowers contact their human resources department.